FelixSFD/CAIP-Framework/README.md

 # CAIP-Framework
-This collection of classes will help you tor work with IP-addresses.
+This collection of classes will help you to work with IP-addresses.

 You can compare them or check, if an IP is in a specific range.